jacksund/simmate/tutorials/README.md

 If you are comfortable with python and the command-line, tutorials 01-05 should take under **1 hour in total**.
 Tutorials 06-09 will take **2-3 hours in total** but are optional.

 If you are new to coding, we recommend you complete **one tutorial per day (1-2 hrs)** to fully understand each.
 This includes exploring extra resources in each tutorial.
 Keep in mind that tutorials 06-09 are advanced topics but also completely optional.

+Tutorial 10 is not recommended for users at the momemt.